 1) Tight muscles.

 I now live in a very old and drafty colonial house.
 While it’s beautiful, it’s cold.
-After a whoppingly huge heating bill last month, we are now keeping it set at 59 degrees.
-Yes, 59 degrees.
-We use space heaters in individual rooms, but it isn’t enough.
+After a whoppingly huge heating bill last month, we’ve been experimenting with keeping the thermostat set at 62 degrees.
+Yes, 62 degrees.
+We’ve been using space heaters in individual rooms, but it hasn’t been enough.

 I’ve felt myself coming home from the pool, looking forward to going through my normal stretching routine, and finding that I’m so cold by the time I actually go to stretch that it doesn’t seem to end up doing much good.